waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Fence Gap: Located at (3, 10).
 Use this to cross between eastern and western sections.

 # Suicune Hunt Progress
-- Started Hunt: Turn 20127
 - Goal: Trigger flee on Route 38.
-- Status: Searching western section.
-Currently at Turn 20189.
-Strategy: Move west through fence gap at (3, 10) to explore the farm area.
+- Status: Moving west through fence gap at (3, 10) to reach the western ledge area.
 - Sighting #4: Route 38.
 Suicune is on the ledge near the farm.
 Approach to trigger flee.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell (In inventory) required.